personalyisus/eslint-plugin-unnecessary-abstractions/README.md

 // .eslintrc.js

 module.exports = {
-  // Add the plugin to the list
+  // Add the plugin to the plugins array
   plugins: [/* ... */ , "unnecessary-abstractions"],
   rules: {
     // Add the rules you want
-    "unnecessary-abstractions/no-ternary-wrappers": "warn" // or "error
+    "unnecessary-abstractions/no-ternary-wrappers": "warn" // or "error"
   },
 };